cr333/OmniPhotos/Python/preprocessing/readme.md

 ## 2.6.
 FFmpeg

-The pre-processing script is dependent on the Python interface of FFmpeg (`ffmpeg-python`), which depends on the `ffmpeg.exe` and `ffprob.exe` files.
+The preprocessing tool is dependent on the Python interface of FFmpeg (`ffmpeg-python`), which in turn depends on the `ffmpeg.exe` and `ffprob.exe` files.

-Please download the FFmpeg windows-x64-static binary package from the [official FFmpeg webside](https://www.ffmpeg.org/download.html).
-And add the root folder of ffmpeg.exe to the `PATH` environment variables of Windows.
+Please download the FFmpeg windows-x64-static binary package from the [official FFmpeg website](https://www.ffmpeg.org/download.html), and add the root folder containing `ffmpeg.exe` to the `PATH` environment variables of Windows.

 ## 2.7.
 OmniPhotos